-White Chocolate Matcha Tapioca Pudding is just like the creamy classic dessert but with a hint of green tea and sweetened with decadent white chocolate.
-Make this updated version your family’s new favorite holiday treat!
+White Chocolate Matcha Tapioca Pudding is just like the creamy classic, but with a hint of green tea and sweetened with decadent white chocolate.
+This make ahead dessert is sure to become a family favorite!

 I wish I could say this is based on an old family recipe and how it was one of my favorite desserts growing up, but it’s not, so I can’t.
-My family never ate tapioca pudding, instead we indulged in fresh fruit picked off the trees in our backyard.
-What can I say…that’s how we used to roll in tropical south Florida.
+My family never ate tapioca pudding, instead we indulged in fresh fruit picked off the trees in our backyard, but that’s how we used to roll in tropical south Florida.

 I updated this classic dessert my way by turning it into a decadent White Chocolate Matcha Tapioca Pudding.
 Adding the white chocolate totally takes this simple dessert to a higher level of deliciousness.
 Makes me wish I grew up in a house where we ate tapioca pudding every Sunday night after dinner.
 Maybe I need to make it a new tradition in my house.

-Matcha is a finely ground green tea powder and it’s one of my favorite ingredients to use in desserts (like last year when I made these wonderful treats).
-Lately, I’ve been jumping at the chance to make a pudding with it and the upcoming Easter holiday got me thinking about tapioca, so I figured that would be an ideal way to highlight the matcha.
+Matcha is a finely ground green tea powder and it’s one of my favorite ingredients to use in desserts (like last year when I made these matcha snickerdoodle blondies).
+Lately, I’ve been jumping at the chance to make a tapioca pudding as an Easter dessert recipe and also think it’s an ideal way to highlight the matcha.

 Matcha is a green tea powerhouse because the whole leaves are consumed, as opposed to just seeping the dried leaves and drinking the liquid.
-It’s loaded with all sorts of antioxidants and other health benefits, like helping lowering inflammation and blood pressure, alleviates depression, and even aids in weight loss (which is why it’s PERFECT in a dessert!)
+It’s loaded with all sorts of antioxidants and other health benefits.
+It helps lowering inflammation and blood pressure, alleviates depression, and even aids in weight loss.
+So it’s PERFECT in a dessert!)

-Here’s something about me: I love tapioca pearls!
-I’m pretty addicted to bubble tea with the large pearls, but now I’m obsessed with these small ones.
-The interesting thing is I found out bubble tea was created when a woman (YAY!), who worked as a brand manager for a tea house in Taiwan, mixed her Fen Yuan dessert (a Taiwanese tapioca pudding) into her iced tea.
+I feel as if this is one of my best easy dessert recipes, but it’s also because I love tapioca balls!
+I’m pretty addicted to bubble tea and love the large boba balls.
+These are the same, just smaller.
+I found out bubble tea was created by a woman, who worked as a brand manager for a tea house in Taiwan, mixed her Fen Yuan dessert (a Taiwanese tapioca pudding) into her iced tea.
 Guess now it’s kind of full circle with adding green tea to this tapioca pudding recipe.

-Bob’s Red Mill Small Pearl Tapioca is da bomb and the only ones I use because it’s all natural and has only one ingredient…tapioca starch.
+Bob’s Red Mill Small Pearl Tapioca is the only one I use because it’s all natural.

-Make this White Chocolate Matcha Tapioca Pudding at your Easter celebration this weekend or whenever the family wants a comforting, homemade dessert.
-By the way, this pudding is just as good without the matcha, so feel free to leave it out if the green tea flavor is not a favorite.
+Make this White Chocolate Matcha Tapioca Pudding as an Easter recipe this weekend or whenever the family wants a comforting, homemade dessert.
+Not a matcha fan?
+Leave it out for a white chocolate tapioca pudding!